AlexKarajohn/TypeScript_DnD/README.md

 # TypeScript_DnD_JQuery
-Simple to do app using typescript & jquery.
+Simple to do app using typescript

 Typescript learning project.